gingerchew/ginger.wtf-2024/src/posts/the-non-null-operator-in-typescript.md

 + element!.addEventListener('click', doStuff);
 ```

-No longer do we need to add unnecessary `if` statements just to appease a compiler.
+No longer do we need to add unnecessary `if` statements to appease a compiler.

 ## What if it actually can be undefined?